A streetful of skidders

 “I’ve had more burnout cars than street cars,” Matty says.
 “It took the police more than a year to realise I had changed my ways.
 I love the attention (of performing).
 You get out there and all your nerves just go.

-“I used to go out every night doing burnouts, but now I come here every month instead and you get it out of your system for 80 bucks.
+"I use to out every night doing burnouts, but now I come here every month instead and you get it out of your system for 80 bucks.
 Highway Patrol is here, smiling.”

 Another big brash local skidder, CJ, agrees.
 “I’ve been competing on the pad since it opened.
 It’s stopped a lot of the street skidding,” he says.